willgarcia/gh-notifier/README.md

 gh-notifier (wip)
 =================

-Tracks github projects and let you know when new releases are available.
+Tracks github projects to let you know when new releases are available.

 Notifications modes:
 * mail (mode: "swiftMailer")